unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 your dependencies.
 You then check this file into VCS, and all developers can install the packages they need in their computers with one command.
 Neat!

+Note that `package.json` stores project-wide dependencies in the `dependencies` key, and development-only dependencies under `devDependencies`.
+Basically, anything that is imported / used in your frontend code should go under `dependencies`, and all tools, linters, and support packages go in `devDependencies`.

 Continuing with the Python parallels, npm also fulfills the role of [virtualenv].
 Everything you install via npm lives in a `node_modules` folder alongside `package.json`, making all packages local to each project.
 You should